Frequently Asked Questions

 SENDIASS stands for Special Education and Disability Information, Advice and Support Service.

 Each council has its own SENDIASS and we call ours Information, Advice and Support Kent or IASK.
 Our service operates at arm’s length from the Local Authority which means we have: a steering management group who oversee how we work; a separate budget; and we work out of a building separate to the local authority special educational needs teams.
-IASK offers free, impartial and confidential advice to parents, carers and young people, and we can also support SEN Professionals.
+IASK offers free, impartial and confidential advice to parents, carers and young people, and we can also support SEN Practitioners.
 For further information, please view our 'About Us' page on this website under the 'About' tab.

 We offer an impartial and confidential service.
 This means we do not share information about you and do not speak to schools or the local authority without your consent, unless we feel that you or someone else is in danger.
 We may alert the appropriate service in order to keep people safe.